 This paper presents an overview of the theoretical arguments as well as a summary of the evidence of the effects of business cycles on growth in a large cross section of countries.5 The analysis is done at two levels.
 The first part of the paper looks at the connections between certain characteristics of the business cycle and long-term growth rates and establishes a set of empirical regularities.
-These regularities, although they uncover interesting connections between long-term growth and business cycles, do not lead to a negative growth effect of economic fluctuations.
-In other words, more volatile economies grow at the same rate than less volatile ones.
-The second part of the paper addresses directly the case where business cycles have a significant effect on long-term growth rates by analyzing the possibility of asymmetric business cycles as well as considering the effects of uncertainty.
+These regularities can be well captured by a simple endogenous growth model where long-term growth dynamics are central to business cycles.
+Although this theoretical framework uncovers interesting connections between long-term growth and features of the business cycle such as persistence, it does not have unambiguous predictions about whether the volatility of economic fluctuations has negative effects on long-term growth rates.

+The second part of the paper studies directly the possibility that business cycles have a significant effect on long-term growth rates by looking at asymmetric business cycles as well as considering the general effects of uncertainty.
 Overall, the evidence presented suggest that business cycles and long-term growth rates are determined jointly by the same economic model.
 There is evidence that characteristics of the business cycle are not independent of the growth process and we find that the volatility associated to the business cycle is negatively related to long-term growth rates.

-The paper is organized as follows, Section 2 looks at the relationship between the persistence of business cycles and long-term growth.
+The paper is organized as follows; Section 2 studies the relationship between the persistence of business cycles and long-term growth.
 Section 3 explores the links between volatility and growth and Section 4 concludes.